cvrebert/notes/wiki/james-mickens.md

 * [Life is Terrible: Let's Talk About the Web – Øredev Conference, November 2014](https://vimeo.com/111122950)
   * "The JavaScript language basically is like being inside an insane person's brain; it was very disturbing."
   * "I basically determined that JavaScript arrays are best described as array-list-dictionary combined multi-type objects. [...]
 And they remember things they shouldn't remember, and they just really make me feel uncomfortable."
+  * "I'd really like for my online financial transactions to be implemented in a programming language that actually knows what an array is."
 * [Not Even Close: The State of Computer Security – NDC Oslo, June 2015](https://vimeo.com/135347162)